upbound/docs/content/core-concepts/authoring-compositions.md

 ## Authoring the composition function

 {{< content-selector options="Python,KCL" default="Python" >}}

 <!-- Python -->

-For this example, you'll need Python and the Python Visual Studio Code extension.
+For this example, you need Python and the Python Visual Studio Code extension.
 Refer to the [Visual Studio Code Extensions documentation]({{<ref "development-extensions/vscode-extensions.md">}}) to learn how to install them.